 It’s fortunate that the Weishan fire did not spread from the Gongchen Gate to the rest of the village.

 Urbanisation, modernisation, the growth of mass-tourism and the rural exodus has already taken its toll on China’s ancient villages.
 Although accidents happen, it is always sad to learn the destruction of a structure like the Gongchen Tower.

 “Traditional Chinese villages are an integral part of Chinese culture and are supposed to deserve due attention […] The spectacular scenes once described in many Chinese poems should not be sealed in people’s memories.”
 That’s what vice-minister of Culture reportedly said to the journalist of the China Daily in an article titled “Ancient villages in China demand more effective protection”.

 As a long-term expat, Chinese-speaker and foreign traveller, I have always wondered if and how I could contribute to help and protect in a sustainable manner the amazing cultural and historical relics scattered throughout this continent-sized country.

-Fellow travellers in the Middle Kingdom, whenever you find yourself in a historical village 88bet, do take a lot of pictures.
+Fellow travellers in the Middle Kingdom, whenever you find yourself in a historical village 88bet slot, do take a lot of pictures.
 I am sure one day they’ll be more precious than you think.